loadays/pelican-site/content/pages/talks/syslog-ng_2015.md

-title: syslog-ng: from log collecting to log processing and information extraction
+title: syslog-ng from log collecting to log processing and information extraction
 status: hidden
 category: proposals